maximbeauc/S26-Toyota-Innovation-Challenge/Fault_Prediction/MotorStallTestSetup/README.md

 - The shunt resistor is placed on the **low side** (between motor and GND)
 - Arduino GND **must** be shared with the motor power supply GND
 - The flyback diode **must** be wired in parallel with the motor
-- The stripe from the flyback diode is represents the arrow that shows which way the current is allowed to flow through
+- The stripe from the flyback diode represents the arrow that shows which way the current is allowed to flow through
 - The ADC pin measures the voltage across the shunt resistor

 ---